What will reshape retail marketing in 2019

 IoT, such as in-store beacons and smart shelves, will help retailers send targeted offers to visitors and capture detailed purchase data.
-And voice assistants will gradually become an integral element of consumers’ lives, one personalized conversation at a time.
+Voice assistant engagement will gradually become an integral element of consumers’ lives, one personalized conversation at a time.

 And lastly, cashless payment solutions like Google Pay will move us closer to the sort of seamless shopping experiences already available in China and Singapore.

 For retailers today, data is the foundation.
 All brands recognize the importance of data and want to do the right thing.
 Their biggest challenge lies in not knowing how to and expecting miraculous leaps in a short period of time.
 Many retailers struggle with a complex cluster of (often dated) systems and the data silos they create, making it difficult to put valuable data to use.

 However, implementing a robust audience data management system isn’t enough.
 Getting big data right, and harnessing valuable customer insights, take patience and creativity.
 It will also likely require updates to business processes and resources.

 Retailers should also ensure both capability and security readiness for new data insights made available by the technological innovations we just explored.
 From emotional data and facial recognition data to even biometric data, brands will surely dig even deeper into customers’ needs and desires.

 The whims of consumers, amplified by technology and social media, can feel impossible to manage or track.
 Consumers are shuffling between one trend and the next, and the proliferation of individual expectations is so rapid that retail brands can find it challenging to keep up.